 Note that whilst we are not travel agents we made receive a commission if you book through one of our recommended affiliate partners.

 What to pack for an Abu Dhabi Desert Safari

-- Wear lose clothing made from natural fibers.
+- Wear loose clothing made from natural fibres.
 Remember to observe the local dress code and not wear anything too revealing.
 Ladies should avoid short skirts as they are not very practical and meals are often eaten on the floor.

 - Something to wrap around your head and face to protect you from the sand and dust -especially during quad biking and camel riding.

 - A wrap, sweater or a cardigan – the evenings can get chilly in the desert, especially in the winter!

 - Sunscreen and a hat if any portion of your trip is during the day.

 - Take sanitiser and sanitize before eating and after touching camels.

 - Take tissues and wet wipes, especially if you’re travelling with children (see advice above on travelling with children).

 You can find our complete packing guide for visiting Abu Dhabi here.